PZDonny/DisplayEntityUtils/README.md

 ## About DisplayEntityUtils
-This plugin was created to easy save and manipulate display entities and interactions without hassle This is the first spigot plugin I have made publicly avaliabele so expect for there to potentially be issues
+This plugin was created to easy save and manipulate display entities and interactions without hassle.

+This is the first spigot plugin I have made publicly avaliabele so expect for there to potentially be issues
 ## **How do I make my own Models**
 [Use this tool to create your own Models.](https://eszesbalint.github.io/bdstudio/editor)